Lowther Castle: Early 20th century

 The gardens of Lowther Castle were abandoned in 1935 but before that they represented centuries of careful cultivation by successive generations of the Lowther family.
-There exists a detailed description of the gardens written in the lifetime of the 5th Earl who was the last person to live at the Castle.
-The description divides western side of the castle into the Rock Garden, Sweet Scented Garden, and the Japanese Garden.
+There exists a detailed description of the gardens written in the lifetime of the 5th Earl, who was the last person to live at the Castle.
+The description divides the western side of the castle into the Rock Garden, Sweet Scented Garden, and the Japanese Garden.
 The Japanese Garden was created by local gardener Thomas Richard Hayes in 1904.
 A local expert in rock and water garden design, Hayes imported trees from Japan and used pools, curved bridges and statues of water birds to create an authentic feel.
 Dawson continues his description, looking at The Terrace and then the gardens to the east of the castle including Hugh's Garden and Jack Croft's Pond.